akbrousseau/akbrousseau.github.io/test.md

       * Cyberbullying
       * Online Privacy

-From here we have further identified some possible learning objectives and associated activities that will follow each of the four guidelines.
-Each of them will be refined further during the research and template development point in our project timeline.
+From here our team have further identified learning objectives and associated activities that will follow each of the four guidelines.

+# Authentication
+## Password Safety

 ## Results / Findings
 (brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)